steve-canham/dl_who/README.md

 <i>full_file_stem</i> is the stem of the file names in a full file download.
 The stem will be suffixed by a number, as they are generated in sequence by a small PowerShell script (see below).
 The program in DL type 502 runs through each of the files in sequence, combining the file name in each case with the folder name where the files are stopred (from csv_full_path). <br/>
 <i>full_file_num</i> indicates the total number of files generated from the full download WHO file, and thus the limit of the processing loop in DL mode 502. <br/>
 <i>last_file_imported</i> gives the name of the csv file that the system last processed.
 This acts as the comparison point when finding newer files, in the default 501 mode. <br/>
-<i>target_file</i> gives the name of the specific target file whern operating in DL 503 mode, i.e. processing a single file.
+<i>target_file</i> gives the name of the specific target file when operating in DL 503 mode, i.e. processing a single file.
 This file can also be specified - and usually is - as a command line parameter after the '-f' flag.

 <i>csv_data_path</i> is the folder path where the 'routine', i.e. weekly update, WHO csv files are to be found.<br/>
 <i>csv_full_path</i> is the folder path where the collection of files generated from a full download are to be found.<br/>